syncfusion/blazor-docs/src/charts/bullet-chart/legend.md

 </SfBulletChart>
 ```

-> Refer [code block](#legend) to know the property value of **BulletChartData**.
+> Refer to the [code block](#legend) to know about the property value of the **BulletChartData**.

 ![Legend on custom position](images/legend-custom-position.png)

-The legend alignment is used to align the legend items to specific location.
-The following options are available to customize using [`Alignment`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartLegendSettings.html#Syncfusion_Blazor_Charts_BulletChartLegendSettings_Alignment)  property:
+The legend alignment is used to align the legend items to the specific location.
+The following options are available to customize using the [`Alignment`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartLegendSettings.html#Syncfusion_Blazor_Charts_BulletChartLegendSettings_Alignment)  property:

 * [`Near`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.Alignment.html#Syncfusion_Blazor_Charts_Alignment_Near)
 * [`Center`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.Alignment.html#Syncfusion_Blazor_Charts_Alignment_Center)